 2) Gifts that Return Income to the Donor.
 Examples of these are charitable gift annuities, or charitable remainder trusts.
 Unlike an outright gift, both provide fixed payments to the donor, with the remaining assets passing to the charitable organization(s) named by the donor at the donor’s death.

 3) Gifts Payable at the Donor’s Death.
 Also called “Legacy Giving”, these are gifts made through the donor’s Will, Trust, or beneficiary designation.
 They may be a set dollar amount, or a percentage of the overall estate’s value.
 It is important to remember that gifts of specific dollar amounts are distributed before those set by percentages, and care must be used if making large monetary gifts so as to not unintentionally consume the estate, leaving little- to-nothing for the “residuary beneficiaries,” those we typically think of as receiving the bulk of our estate.
 No charitable deductions are available for this type of gift; however, it may affect one’s estate tax liability, especially for Oregon residents.

-Drescher Elson Sperber, PC supports all types of charitable giving.
+Good, Bucy, Elson & Drescher supports all types of charitable giving.
 We work closely with our clients who want to include planned giving in their estate plans.
 We also collaborate with organizations in creating simple and inexpensive ways for their donors to include them in their estate plans.
-We have a formal relationship with Southern Oregon Repertory Singers, and are proud to be the Legacy Giving Legal Partners of the Oregon Shakespeare Festival.